nirajkumarbdg/login-page/README.md

 # login-page
-This is a first login page for Git &amp; Github class
+This is a first login page for Git &amp; Github class.